Christopher Hope (journalist): Career

-Hope formerly worked for PrintWeek, Construction News, The Scotsman and The Herald.
+Hope left Cardiff in 1995.
+He joined PrintWeek in January 1997 and has also worked for Construction News, The Scotsman and The Herald.

 In 2001 Hope helped found a daily financial newspaper in Scotland, Business AM, which folded the following year.
 He was hired by The Daily Telegraph's City editor Neil Collins in 2003 to be part of its business team, in which he was business correspondent and industry editor.
 In 2008 he was promoted from home affairs editor to Whitehall editor, thus entering the politics team, and subsequently moved to the role of senior political correspondent.
 He was part of the team of Daily Telegraph journalists that broke the news of the parliamentary expenses scandal.
 He claims to have coined the term flipping to denote the alleged practice of MPs re-designating second homes.

 Hope co-wrote the book Conundrum with Richard Bacon, a detailed account of the failings of UK public sector and government projects.

 In 2013 he was chairman of the Parliamentary Press Gallery.

-Hope was booed and jeered at the UK Independence Party (UKIP) 2015 general election campaign launch after asking about why the only black face on the party's manifesto was on the overseas aid page.
+Chopper was booed and jeered at the UK Independence Party (UKIP) 2015 general election campaign launch after asking about why the only black face on the party's manifesto was on the overseas aid page.
 Some of the party's supporters accused him of racism on social media after the launch ended.
 James Kirkup wrote that "the party's actions could have a chilling effect on journalistic scrutiny" and called on UKIP to apologise for Hope's "disgraceful treatment".

 In 2019 and 2020 he was chairman of the Lobby.

 In an interview in 2019 he clarified his and The Telegraph's relationship with Prime Minister and former columnist Boris Johnson.

 Hope's suggestion of a Brexit 50p coin led to the coin being minted.

 Hope was formerly The Daily Telegraph's chief political correspondent and assistant editor.
 He has presented the BBC Radio 4 programme Week in Westminster.

-Hope is The Daily Telegraph's associate editor (politics).
-He presents Chopper's Politics (formerly Chopper's Brexit Podcast), a weekly podcast featuring interviews with politicians and commentators.
-He is also the writer of the Peterborough diary.
+Hope was The Daily Telegraph's associate editor (politics), where he also wrote the weekly Peterborough diary.
+From March 2017 to July 2023 he presented Chopper's Politics (originally titled Chopper's Brexit Podcast), a weekly podcast featuring interviews with politicians and commentators which ran for 368 episodes.

-In February 2023, it was announced that Hope would be leaving The Telegraph after 20 years, and joining GB News.
+In February 2023, it was announced that Hope would be leaving The Telegraph after 20 years, and joining GB News as Head of Politics and Political Editor.
+He had his leaving event on 6 July at The Albert, Victoria.